hollypartridge/Online-Curated-GA-Project-4-FE/README.md

 ![Featured Designer](/assets/product2.png)

 #### Search
 I really wanted to have my search bar in the nav, as throughout my research this seemed like common practice for e-commerce sites.
 As I spent ages trying to work out how to do this with the different React components, but as neither `Nav.js` or `ProductIndex.js` were children of one another I couldn't pass data as props.
-To work round this I created a seperate component for the search functionality and used CSS to give the effect that the search bar was in the navbar.
+To work round this I created a separate component for the search functionality and used CSS to give the effect that the search bar was in the navbar.
 I used the `onChange` event listener and event target to filter through the products based on the search term and then mapped through these products to display them.

 ```js
 const handleSearch = (e) => {